 Linked List (Chain Storage)

-Readers who have practiced on LeetCode are certainly very familiar with singly linked lists.
+Readers familiar with LeetCode will certainly know about singly linked lists.
 The definition of a singly linked list node on LeetCode is as follows:

 class ListNode {